 and a grand and colourful character whose accomplishments

 helped forged a nation from sea to sea.

-Over the course of the next two months, we will focus on providing quotes from our country’s Prime Ministers.
+Over the course of the next three weeks, we will focus on providing quotes from our country’s Prime Ministers.

-We begin with the quotes and quips of perhaps our greatest leader, Sir John A.:
+We begin with the quotes and quips of perhaps our greatest leader, Sir John A. Macdonald:

 - Politics is a game requiring great coolness.

 - Anybody may support me when I am right.
 What I want is someone that will support me when I am wrong.

 - An election is like a horse-race, in that you can tell more about it the next day.

 - There were, unfortunately, no great principles on which parties were divided – politics became a mere struggle for office.

 - If you would know the depth of meanness of human nature, you have got to be a Prime Minister running a general election.